How to buy the best integrated fridge

 We continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

-All plastic-backed fridges have been made Which?
+All fridges with this type of backing have been made Which?
 Don't Buys, regardless of how else they have performed in our chilling and freezing tests.

 Each of our fridge reviews will tell you what type of backing that model has.